mervecoskunn/swedishcourses/README.md

 # Swedish Courses
-[medium](https://mervecoskunn.github.io/swedishcourses/) This is a website created to inform employees of a program organized by a private company to support their employees in learning Swedish.
+[Swedish Course](https://mervecoskunn.github.io/swedishcourses/) This is a website created to inform employees of a program organized by a private company to support their employees in learning Swedish.